 - Ethical guidelines for peer review from COPE

-- An Instructional Guide for Peer Reviewers of Biomedical Manuscripts by Callaham, Schriger & Cooper for Annals of Emergency Medicine
+- An Instructional Guide for Peer Reviewers of Biomedical Manuscripts by Callaham, Schriger & Cooper for Annals of Emergency Medicine (requires Flash or Adobe)

 - EQUATOR Network’s reporting guidelines for health researchers

 And finally, we’ve written a number of blogs about handy peer review tips.
 Check out some of our top picks:

 - How to Write a Peer Review: 12 things you need to know